m3c-ode/m3b-mgtm-service/README.md

 To run this app locally, you would need to clone the project then run those commands:

 > `npm install`
--  To install the dependancies
+-  To install the dependencies

 > `npm run dev`